heyKANB/snake-game-nostalgic/replit.md

 This is a nostalgic Snake game application built with React/TypeScript on the frontend and Express.js on the backend.
 The application features a classic Snake game implementation with retro green-on-black graphics, modern UI components, audio support, and state management using Zustand.
 The game is fully optimized for mobile devices with touch controls and Progressive Web App (PWA) capabilities, making it ready for App Store deployment.
 The project is configured as a full-stack application with a PostgreSQL database using Drizzle ORM, though the current implementation uses in-memory storage.

-**Latest Update (2025-08-06)**: Version 7.0.0 - Updated version number to 7 for deployment
+**Latest Update (2025-08-06)**: Version 7.0.0 - Fixed iOS version configuration for App Store submission
+- CRITICAL FIX: Updated iOS Info.plist CFBundleVersion from "4" to "7" and CFBundleShortVersionString from "1.3.0" to "7.0.0"
+- CRITICAL FIX: Updated codemagic.yaml build script to set version 7 in both project.pbxproj and Info.plist
+- FIXED: App Store Connect upload error "bundle version must be higher than previously uploaded version 6"
 - FIXED: Added comprehensive health check endpoints at `/`, `/health`, and `/api/health` for deployment systems
 - FIXED: Server now properly responds with JSON health status instead of HTML in production mode
 - FIXED: Production build configuration correctly serves static files from `dist/public`
 - FIXED: Added proper deployment configuration in `.replit.toml` for CloudRun deployment
 - ENHANCED: Health check endpoints include server uptime, environment status, and timestamp data
 - ENHANCED: Server now detects deployment health check requests and responds appropriately
-- CRITICAL: Fixed routing order to ensure health checks work in both development and production modes
+- ENHANCED: Codemagic build script now updates both CFBundleVersion and CFBundleShortVersionString consistently

 **Previous Update (2025-08-05)**: Version 1.5.0 - Fixed production API connectivity for App Store deployment
 - FIXED: Optimized all component positioning for better screen adaptation across devices